Vivek-Mahyavanshi-007/Coding-Samurai-Internship-Task--01/README.md

 A Python Command-Line "To-Do List Application" For Managing Tasks.
 Users can Add, List, Mark as Complete/Incomplete, and Delete Tasks.
 Tasks are Saved to a Text File for Persistence.
 Developed For a Python Development Internship to Practice Data Structures, User Input, and File Handling.

-Hello Everyone, I am thrilled to announce that I have Successfully Completed the To-Do List Application (Task Manager) Project as part of my Python Programming Internship with Coding Samurai.
+Hello Everyone, I am thrilled to announce that I have Successfully Completed the To-Do List Application (Task Manager) Project as part of my Python Programming Internship with Coding Samurai. 🎓

-To-Do List Application (Task Manager) Project -- 01- Developed during Python Programming Internship with Coding Samurai 🎓
+To-Do List Application (Task Manager) Project -- 01-

 Introduction:
-Welcome to the demonstration of the Task Manager project, developed during my internship in Python programming with Coding Samurai. 🎓
+Welcome to the demonstration of the Task Manager project, developed during my internship in Python programming with Coding Samurai.

 Overview of the Project:
 Task Manager is a Python-based application designed to streamline task management processes, aiding in organizing and prioritizing tasks efficiently.